Tiffoox/Store-secret-files-in-SQL-database/README.md

 Small program in order to store files in a SQL database.
 These files can therefore be opened in the current directory.

+Files can be txt, jpg, png etc...

-When the files are stored in the database, they can be deleted.
+Images are stored in the database in base64 format.